iamstoick/virtual-drupal-development/README.md

 config.json is the main configuration file.
 Data from config.json is used to configure virtual machine.
 After editing file make sure that your JSON syntax is valid. http://jsonlint.com/ can help to check it.

+  * hostname (string, required)
+    URL of the machine automatically added to the /etc/hosts if you have vagrant host updater plugin (vagrant plugin install vagrant-hostsupdater)

   * ip (string, required)
     Static IP address of virtual machine.
 It is up to the users to make sure